hummingbot/hummingbot/documentation/docs/liquidity-mining/howto.md

     The content of this Site does not constitute investment, financial, legal, or tax advice.<br>None of the information contained on this Site constitutes a recommendation, solicitation, or offer to buy or sell any digital assets, securities, options, or other financial instruments or other assets, or to provide any investment advice or service.<br>
     **Please review the [Liquidity Mining Policy](https://hummingbot.io/liquidity-mining-policy/) for the full disclaimer.**

-## Timeline

-This liquidity mining program will run for 12 weeks starting in early February 2020.

 ## Rewards

 Liquidity miners can earn rewards based on a formula that takes into account duration and consistency of orders placed over time, spreads, and sizes.
 You'll be able to check your earned rewards by minute, and your total earned balance in the Activity section.